 This section provides a description of the services and initiatives to be funded in the Budget for the 2025/26 year and how these will contribute to achieving the strategic objectives outlined in the Council Plan.
 It also describes several initiatives and service performance outcome indicators for key areas of Council's operations.
-Council is required by legislation to identify major initiatives, initiatives and service performance outcome indicators for key areas of transparency and accountability.
+Council is required by legislation to identify major initiatives, initiatives and service performance outcome indicators in the Budget and report against them in their Annual Report to support transparency and accountability.
 The relationship between these accountability requirements in the Council Plan, the Budget and the Annual Report is shown below.